-A fault condition may occur when multiple inverters are connected together in series (i.e., stacking), which is not possible on a single inverter installation.
-Refer to the following fault messages to help with troubleshooting.
+A fault condition may occur when multiple inverters are connected together (i.e., stacked) - that is not possible on a single inverter installation.

 Stak CLK appears on the LCD and the FAULT (red) LED is on.
 The INV (green) LED is off.